thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-03-metasploitable3-building-the-ubuntu-linux-version.md

 After running `vagrant up` or `vagrant up ub1404`, the virtual machine will be exported and become available in VirtualBox.
 You can open the VirtualBox application and see that the `Metasploitable3-ub1404` virtual machine is running and available for use.
 Like previously mentioned, you can now easily customize the virtual machine using the VirtualBox application; for example, modify the network adapter configuration.

-Hopefully this tutorial got a Metasploitable3 Ubuntu Linux version virtual machine up and running.
+Hopefully, this tutorial got a Metasploitable3 Ubuntu Linux version virtual machine up and running.
 The platform is excellent for testing and learning in a virtualized environment.
 Stay tuned for my next Metasploitable3 tutorial, customizing Metasploitable3 Ubuntu Linux version, where we will look at how to customize the vulnerabilities, users, and flags for the virtual machine we build today.